ibm-cloud-docs/power-iaas/vpn-connections.md

 ![VPC VPN in non-PER architecture diagram](./images/vpc_vpn_legacy.svg "Configuring VPC VPN in a non-PER workspace"){: caption="Figure 1.
 Configuring VPC VPN in a non-PER workspace" caption-side="bottom"}

-1. Define the [client-managed environment]{: tag-teal} subnet in the address prefix for the VPC.
+1. Define the [client-managed]{: tag-teal} subnet in the address prefix for the VPC.
 2. Define a routing table with Direct Link and VPN gateway.
 3. Attach Direct Link to workspace subnet.
 4. You can choose to attach a Transit Gateway along with the Direct Link, but it incurs extra charges.